JuhoErvasti/tat/README.md

   Following are features which I've thought of but aren't top priority.

   Most important:
+  - Optimize performance
+    - Some drivers such as CSV and WFS are slow even with a fairly small number of features

+  Maybe:
-  - Mouse support, such as:
+  - More mouse support, such as:
     - Opening layers
     - Selecting cells
     - Copying cell values (Right/Middle click or something?)
   - Preserve table state for each layer instead of resetting it every time when closing layer
-  - Optimize performance
-    - Some drivers such as CSV and WFS are slow even with a fairly small number of features

-  Maybe:
-  - Some support for looking at raster metadata (not displaying raster itself, similar to `gdalinfo`)?
+  - Some support for looking at raster metadata similar to `gdalinfo` (not displaying raster itself)
-  - Allow copying geometry as WKB in addition to WKT
+  - Allow viewing/copying geometry as WKB in addition to WKT
   - Allow setting an attribute filter to the dataset
     - (Maybe) also a spatial filter?
   - Ability to select a whole feature in the attribute table